Hinds Connection: Sponsors

 Kathryn and her husband, Jeremy, live in Raymond with their two children, Katelyn and Sam.

 Mark came to Hinds Community College in 2008 as the Student Activities and Intramural Director for the Raymond Campus.
 He came as an alumnus of Delta State University, where he completed a Master's In Physical Education and Recreation while serving as the Graduate Assistant to the Intramural Director and adjunct faculty for the Physical Education Department.
 Since his arrival in 2008, the intramural program has expanded to include over 28 sports year-round.
 Numerous Student Activities have come to be offered including events during Fall Welcome Week, Spring Welcome Week, Spring Fever, and many other Student Activity Challenges.

 In Summer 2010, due to tremendous growth, Student Activities and Intramurals became a district-wide program, offering activities to the remaining 5 Hinds Community College campuses.
 In addition, Mark became a sponsor for Hinds Connection where he is excited about the opportunity to develop relationships with the students.

 Prior to his work at Hinds Community College, Mark served as the Assistant to the Director of the Baptist Student Union at Delta State University.
 He was also Minister to Youth at Ruleville Baptist Church in Ruleville, MS from 2002 to 2008.
 He received a Bachelor’s degree in Social Science Education at Delta State University in 2003.

-Mark and his wife, Roxanne, reside in Clinton with their daughter, Aubrey.
+Mark and his wife, Roxanne, reside in Clinton with their children, Aubrey and Max.